yaml/yaml-spec/spec/spec.md

 The left-hand side is the YAML example and the right-hand side is an alternate YAML view of the example.
-The alternate view uses double-quotes for string scalars, flow style for collections, and JSON plain style for numbers, booleans and null values.
+The alternate view uses double-quotes for string scalars, flow style for collections and JSON plain style for numbers, booleans and null values.

 A reference implementation using the productions is available as the [YamlReference^] Haskell package.